martin-lang/martin/README.md

 ```

 ###Multiple Inheritance
-Martin will support multiple inheritance in the future, avoiding the diamond problem by forcing the subclass to override methds inherited from more than one class.
-The overriden method may delegate to a parent method
+Martin will support multiple inheritance in the future, avoiding the diamond problem by forcing the subclass to override methods inherited from more than one class.
+The overridden method may delegate to a parent method